Darknet market: Search and discussion

 One of the central discussion forums was Reddit's /r/DarkNetMarkets/, which has been the subject of legal investigation, as well as the Tor-based discussion forum, The Hub.
 On March 21, 2018, Reddit administrators shut down the popular subreddit /r/DarkNetMarkets citing new changes to their content policy that forbids the sale of "Drugs, including alcohol and tobacco, or any controlled substances".
-This led to the rise of Dread, the dedicated darknet discussion forum and the news site Darknetlive.
+This led to the rise of Dread, the dedicated darknet discussion forum and the news site Darknetlive (since closed).

-Many market places maintain their own dedicated discussion forums and subreddits.
-The majority of the marketplaces are in English, but some are opening up in Chinese, Russian, and Ukrainian.
+Some marketplaces maintain their own dedicated discussion forums and subreddits.
+The majority of the marketplaces are in English, but some have opened in Chinese, Russian, and Ukrainian.

-The dedicated market search engine Grams allowed the searching of multiple markets directly without login or registration.
+The dedicated market search engine Grams (closed December 2017) allowed the searching of multiple markets directly without login or registration.

 Dark web news and review sites such as the former DeepDotWeb, and All Things Vice provide exclusive interviews and commentary into the dynamic markets.
 Uptime and comparison services provide sources of information about active markets as well as suspected scams and law enforcement activity.
 Due to the decentralized nature of these markets, phishing and scam sites are often maliciously or accidentally referenced.

 After discovering the location of a market, a user must register on the site, sometimes with a referral link, after which they can browse listings.
 A further PIN may be required to perform transactions, better protecting users against login credential compromise.